xyzzy/smile/README.md

     It is encoded as ascii-safe string and unpacked by stage 2

   - Stage-2: The unpacker.
-    The ascii-safe instruction-set is incomplete to do anything really useful.
+    Optimised loader thats converts the radix13 encoded ascii art converter to The ascii-safe instruction-set is incomplete to do anything really useful.
     Unsafe bytes are made safe replacing them with a placeholder value that need to patched before the code can be executed.

   - Stage-1: The patcher.
     A gem of improbability jumping through hoops to patch/self-modify stage-2 into something runnable.

+In effect, stage1 prepares the input and output pointers, stage2 unpacks the most efficient decoder and stage3 is the demo.

 ### Stage 1